personium/website/src/en/apiref/250_Link_External_Role.md

+---
+id: 250_Link_External_Role
+title: Link other objects with ExtRole
-# Link other objects with ExtRole
+sidebar_label: Link other objects with ExtRole
+---

 ## Overview